Key Figures Behind America’s Consumer Debt

-Consumer debt was approaching $14-trillion in the third quarter of 2018, according to the New York Federal Reserve.
-It was the 17th consecutive quarter for an increase.
+Consumer debt was approaching $14-trillion after the second quarter of 2019, according to the New York Federal Reserve.
+It was the 20th consecutive quarter for an increase.

 The debt for Q4 was up $414 billion from the previous year and up nearly $1.9 trillion over the previous record high of $12.68 trillion in the third quarter of 2008.